-2. Each State party shall adopt such legislative and other measures as may be necessary to establish as criminal offences, when committed intentionally, the infringement of rights related to copyright, as defined by the legislation of that State Party, by means of [a computer system] [an information and communications technology system/device], pursuant to the obligations it has undertaken under relevant and applicable conventions, with the exception of any moral rights conferred by such conventions, where such acts are committed wilfully, on a commercial scale and by means of a [a computer system] [an information and communications technology system/device].
+2. Each State party shall adopt such legislative and other measures as may be necessary to establish as criminal offences[, when committed intentionally (delete: Japan, Philippines, UK)], the infringement of rights related to copyright, [including streaming delivery to another computer (USA) (delete: Australia)] as defined by the legislation of that State Party, by means of [a computer system] [an information and communications technology system/device], pursuant [, where appropriate (Singapore)] to the obligations it has undertaken under [relevant and applicable conventions (delete: UK)] [International Convention for the Protection of Performers, Producers of Phonograms and Broadcasting Organisations (Rome Convention), the Agreement on Trade-Related Aspects of Intellectual Property Rights and the WIPO Performances and Phonograms Treaty (UK) (delete: Australia)], with the exception of any moral rights conferred by such conventions, where such acts are committed [wilfully (delete: Philippines, Rep. of Korea)], on a commercial scale [and by means of a [a computer system] [an information and communications technology system/device] (delete: Australia, UK)].

+Delete para.: Mexico, Venezuela

-3. A State Party may reserve the right not to impose criminal liability under paragraphs 1 and 2 in limited circumstances, provided that other effective remedies are available and that such reservation does not derogate from the State Party’s international obligations.
+3. A State Party may reserve the right not to impose criminal liability under paragraphs 1 and 2 in limited circumstances, provided that other effective remedies are available and that such reservation does not derogate from the State Party’s international obligations.]

+Delete para.: Venezuela

+Alt: For the purposes of paragraph 1, each State Party may recur in limited circumstances to other effective remedies, in lieu of imposing criminal liability, provided that those remedies are available and are not in contradiction to international provisions on copyrights and related rights, and moral rights.
+(Mexico) (delete: Australia)

+Delete article: Iran, Singapore, Colombia, Brazil, EU and mS, New Zealand, South Africa, Pakistan, Turkiye, Nigeria, Switzerland.

+Retain article: Russian Fed.

 CLUSTER 6

 Article 22.
-Involvement of minors in the commission of illegal acts
+Involvement of minors [in the commission of illegal acts / alt: in a commission of crimes covered by this Convention (Mexico)]

-Each State Party shall adopt such legislative and other measures as may be necessary to establish as a criminal offence the use of [a computer system] [an information and communications technology system/device] to involve minors in the commission of illegal acts that endanger their lives or their physical or mental health, except for acts provided for in article [23] [, on encouragement of or coercion to suicide,] of this Convention.
+[Each State Party shall adopt such legislative and other measures as may be necessary to establish as a criminal offence the use of [a computer system] [an information and communications technology system/device] to involve [minors alt: children (Uruguay)] in the commission of [illegal acts that endanger their lives or their physical or mental health, except for acts provided for in article [23] [, on encouragement of or coercion to suicide,] of this Convention. (delete: Uruguay, Venezuela)] [any acts that can expose them to physical or mental violence, injury or abuse, neglect or negligent treatment.
+(Uruguay, Venezuela)]

+Alt: Each State Party shall adopt such legislative and other measures as may be necessary to establish as [a criminal offence – alt: an aggravation (Uruguay)] involving minors in commission of crimes covered by this Convention, and to make such offences punishable by appropriate penalties that take into account their grave nature.
+(Mexico, Peru, Uruguay)

+Delete article: UK, Trinidad & Tobago on behalf of Caricom, USA, New Zealand, Colombia, Albania, Singapore, Rep. of Korea, USA, Australia, Israel, Chile, South Africa, Tanzania, Canada, Japan, EU and mS, Norway, Malaysia, Switzerland, Liechtenstein.

+Retain article: Russian Fed.

 Article 23.
-Encouragement of or coercion to suicide
+[Encouragement/abetment (India, Pakistan)] of or coercion to suicide